What You Will Learn

 - Adobe Acrobat Reader

-- A brand new free tier Amazon Web Services (AWS) account or an existing AWS account with root access and no restrictions
+- A brand new free tier Amazon Web Services (AWS) account or an existing AWS account with root access and no restrictions (estimated cost is $5)

 - A brand new free trial Azure account or an existing Azure account with owner access and no restrictions